auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 If this step is successful, we can proceed to the next step [Creating the Virtual Machine](#creating-the-virtual-machine).

 For a yet unknown reason, I experienced an error when running the `virt-resize` command.
-Since I had it working before, I included it in the tutorial, hoping it will work for you.
+Since I had it working before, I included it in the tutorial, hoping it would work for you.
-In case it does not, follow the next step to resize the disk manually.
+In the other case, the following steps will be an alternative.
+It is a way to resize the disk manually.

-The error message I got was:
+I got the following error message when running the `virt-resize` command:

 ```bash
 [  44.8] Copying /dev/sda1